sugarcrm-developers/school/README.md

 tests are stored in [tests/phpunit](tests/phpunit).

 #### Interpreting the results ####
-To see the results of the tests run as part of the Travis CI build, open the build in Travis CI.
-If the build results are green, you know all of the tests passed.
+To see the results of the tests that are run as part of the Travis CI build, open the build in Travis CI.
+If the build passed, you know all of the tests passed.

 ![Green build](images/greenbuild.png)